VernierST/godirect-examples/python/readme.md

 - The gdx module is not installed when you run `pip install godirect`.
 Instead, it is part of the download of the godirect-examples repository.
 Look for it in the download, in the same directory as the getting started examples.
 - In order to  `import gdx` in your program, Python must be able to find the /gdx/ folder.
 Here are two ways that make it easy for Python to find the /gdx/ folder:
   - Keep the /gdx/ folder in the same directory as the example that you are running.
   - Manually move the /gdx/ folder into your Python /site-packages/ directory.
-This is the same directory that all Python libraries are placed, and it is a "Path" that Python looks for modules.
+This is the same directory that all Python libraries are placed, and it is a "path" that Python looks for modules.
-- If /gdx/ is not in the same directory as the example, and is not in /site-packages/, you must add code to add it to the Python 'Path'.
-A common example is having /gdx/ one directory up.
-Here is the code used to add a 'Path' one directory up:
+- If /gdx/ is not in the same directory as the example, and is not in /site-packages/, you must add code to add it to the system 'path'.
+For example, if /gdx/ is one directory up.
+Here is code used to add a system 'path' one directory up:

 ```python
 import os